tech-learning-collective/tech-learning-collective.github.io/_events/event.2019-11-16.hex90-hello-friend.md

 ~ visuals & livecoding by LiveCode.NYC
 ~ indie arcade cabinets by Death By Audio
-~ music performances by XOXA
+~ musical sets by XOXA residents
 ~ glowing crystal crowns and accessories by Half Lucid Jewelry ~ hacking demos by Tech Learning Collective
 ~ cybersecurity alternate reality experience by Shift-CTRL Space

 featured artists_

-~ TO BE ANNOUNCED
+~ DJ Kandylion
+~ DJ Panooc
+~ more to be announced!

 info_